 Every effort will be made to adhere to this schedule.
 However, serious calendar conflicts may occasionally require adjusting this schedule.
 Advance notice will be given whenever this is necessary.

-A complete list of courses and the dates they are being offered is available at our website, on the application blank, and from the district office.
+A complete list of courses and the dates they are being offered is available under the courses tab on the PDSOM website.

 One time registration fee is $75.
 Enrollment for each course is $75.
-Internship course cost is $100.00 each level for Certified, Licensed and Ordained.
+Internship course cost is $100.00 each level for Certified, Licensed, and Ordained.
+(Note: Internships for credentialing track only.)
 The student is also responsible for the purchase of his/her own textbook, travel, and meals.
 The student may order books from any online source (amazon.com, christianbook.com, gospelpublishing.com) or from a local bookstore.
 PennDel SOM will not provide books.

 Not as a contribution.
 However, you may be eligible for a deduction, consult with your tax adviser for more information.

 We have attempted to screen our instructors very carefully.
 Most (but not all) of them have academic degrees that uniquely qualify them to teach the subjects they have been assigned.
 In some cases, their practical experience or significant success in a given field has given them the authority to speak to their assigned subject.
-Even so, with over 50 people on our faculty, not every one of them will always hit a home run.
 Students will be given an evaluation form for every faculty member in every class.
 This will help us to make changes if, and when they are necessary.

-Presently courses will be offered at Calvary Church of the Assemblies of God in Irwin, Central Assembly of God in Bethlehem, Calvary Assembly in Wyncote (Philadelphia area) and Christian Life Assembly of God in Camp Hill.
+The PDSOM campuses are currently at Central Assemblies of God in Bethlehem, Calvary Assemblies of God in Irwin (Pittsburgh), Calvary Assembly of God in Wyncote (Philadelphia), and Christian Life Assembly of God in Camp Hill.

 For many, the self-study route may still be the best way to go.
-However, that route has several shortcomings that PennDel SOM does not have.
+However, that route has several shortcomings that PDSOM does not.